-During Spring Quarter 2017, three of our development teams worked with three local non-profits to create new websites.
-We worked with the organizations to produce a website that met each of their needs.
+Every year, our development teams work with local non-profits to create new websites.
+We worked with the following organizations to produce websites that met each of their needs.
 Below you can read a bit about each of the projects that we have completed.

 FARM Davis is a non-profit organization located in Davis, CA. FARM Davis assists low-income and homeless populations by donating crops grown on donated land using volunteer labor and sustainable farming practices.

 The Problem: FARM Davis approached #include with a problem regarding data.
 Their existing system for recording donations utilized dense excel spreadsheets that were hard to keep track of and difficult to analyze.
 The data was stored on a local network, so data had to be brought to and entered on local computers.

 The Solution: #include introduced a solution for FARM Davis in the form of a web application called the FARM Davis Crop Tracker.
 The Crop Tracker allows FARM Davis to record donation information from any device with an internet connection, and stores the information in a SQL database that allows information to easily and quickly be queried.
 The application is built on Ruby on Rails and provides features such as user authentication and categorization of crops.

 Project Leads: Otto Chen and Austen Winters

 GRID Alternatives, headquartered in Oakland, CA, is a non-profit solar installer with regional offices throughout California, and in NY, DC, Colorado, and Nicaragua, whose mission is to make renewable energy technology and job training accessible to underserved communities.
 GRID designs and installs photovoltaic solar electric systems for the homes of qualifying families at no cost, while training job trainees and volunteers in solar installation skills.